ezratturner/PlaylistApplication/README.md

 Found a bug from the testing, passing in CreatedAt as a different value in the binding model compared to DateTime.Now (recording the time now).
 Showing differences in time.

 Overall Risk Analysis:
 From revisiting the risk analysis,
 (using the framework core in memory rather than creating an interface) (reaching out for help)
-Using more time-efficient methods (framework core in memory)
+Using more time-efficient methods (framework core in memory, nuget package)

-Difficulties

 Future Implementation: